IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 Paper money created in China during Tang Dynasty

-This is also the start of concept of fidiciary money rose where value from trust rather than the intrinsic value.
+This is also the start of concept of fiduciary money rose where value from trust rather than the intrinsic value.

 #### Knights Templar:
 Each templar had house had strongboxes that can only be opened by the owner or the party who had permission from the owner.
 To avoid carrying large amount of heavy and precious metals for money Letters of credit were used where if you deposit in templar house of one place and showed up with the LOC to another templar house you can withdraw money from there.

-Cheques introduced by bankers of London.First printed cheques made by british banker Lawrence childs.
+Cheques introduced by bankers of London.First printed cheques made by british banker Lawrence Childs.

 1959 - Invention of Magnetic Ink Character Recognization(MICR) for reading and printing cheques made them more secure